ashwin-kumar-0-0-8/password-manager/README.md

 # Password Manager

 A simple password manager application built with Python, `customtkinter`, and `cryptography`.
-This password manager allows users to add, view, and generate strong passwords, all stored securely in an encrypted format.
+This password manager allows users to add, view, and generate strong passwords, all stored securely in an encrypted format.No database instead uses a text file which the inforamtion is encrypted and uses only python

 ## Features